The Good (And Bad) Ways To Break Into The Music Business

 They invest their time, money, expertise, resources and reputation into musicians to help them become successful.

-Record companies play the long game.
+Record companies usually play the long game.

-Unlike gamblers, they don’t give up on their investments at the first sign of trouble.
+Unlike gamblers, they generally don’t give up on their investments at the first sign of trouble.
 They know that it takes time for musicians to become successful.

-Record companies protect their investment during any temporary downturns, instead of abandoning it like gamblers do.
+But generally, record companies protect their investment during any temporary downturns, instead of abandoning it like gamblers do.

-But there is a catch!
+There is a catch!
 Actually, there are 2 catches.

 - Record companies are investors - not charities.